neopixl/tech-radar/radar/2025-07-24/react-error-boundary.md

 ---
 title: react-error-boundary
 ring: assess
-quadrant: React
+quadrant: react
-tags: [react, react-native, error-handling, debugging]
+tags: [react, react-native, debugging]
 ---
 React Error Boundary is a library for handling JavaScript errors in React and React Native components.
 It provides a component to catch errors in the component tree, preventing app crashes and allowing fallback UIs.
 The library is lightweight and supports TypeScript, improving app robustness.